jeein-kim/BASS-HI/README.md

 ---

 ## 🌌 Project Overview
-BASS-HI is the largest dedicated HI imaging survey of AGN host galaxies to date.
-By leveraging the **Swift-BAT AGN Spectroscopic Survey (BASS)**, we utilize a hard X-ray (14–195 keV) selection that provides a complete, dust-unbiased census of the local AGN population.

-Our mission is to resolve the spatial and kinematic distribution of the cold atomic hydrogen (HI) reservoir.
-This allows us to understand how supermassive black holes (SMBHs) are fueled and how their feedback—mechanical or radiative—regulates star formation across the "Galactic Ecosystem."
+The **BASS-HI survey** is an HI imaging program of ~100 hard X-ray–selected active galactic nuclei (AGNs) from the Swift/BAT AGN Spectroscopic Survey ([BASS](https://www.bass-survey.com/)).
+The project aims to understand how cold atomic gas is supplied to and redistributed within AGN host galaxies, and how large-scale environmental processes such as interactions and gas accretion influence AGN activity.
+By using interferometric HI observations, **BASS-HI** directly maps extended gas morphologies and kinematics that are inaccessible to single-dish studies.
+The hard X-ray selection provides a relatively unbiased AGN census, including obscured systems, enabling a unique link between galaxy-scale gas properties, environment, and the central supermassive black hole.

+## Hard X-ray Selection

+The [BASS survey](https://www.bass-survey.com/) is based on hard X-ray (14–195 keV) selected AGNs from the Swift/BAT all-sky survey, which provides a complete, dust-unbiased census of the local AGN population.
+Unlike optical or soft X-ray selection, hard X-rays penetrate heavy obscuration, enabling the identification of both unobscured and heavily obscured AGNs.
+This allows **BASS-HI** to study AGN fueling and host galaxy gas properties across a broad range of evolutionary stages, including gas-rich and merger-driven systems that are often missed in other surveys.

 ### Current Status & Data
 The survey is built upon a multi-scale observing strategy: